hossei-cyber/Sentiment-analysis/workflow.md

 To gather a comprehensive dataset of Amazon reviews for sentiment analysis, ensuring a diverse and representative sample from various product categories.

 ### Tools and Technologies
+- Python programming language
 ### Importing the libraries
-- import pandas as pd
-- import numpy as np
-- import matplotlib.pyplot as plt
-- import seaborn as sns

-- Python programming language

-- Necessary libraries:
-Pandas: For data manipulation and analysis
+- Pandas: For data manipulation and analysis => import pandas as pd
-NumPy: For numerical computing
+- NumPy: For numerical computing => import numpy as np
-Matplotlib & Seaborn: For data visualization
+- Matplotlib & Seaborn: For data visualization => import matplotlib.pyplot as plt | import seaborn as sns
-Jupyter Notebook or any Python IDE for coding

 ### Importing the Dataset
 - There are ready to work on Datasets available on the Internet, following I am sharing one as a suggestion, it has 4 product types (domains): Kitchen, books, DVDs, and Electronics, but feel free to find one, which you think is more relevant: